MichelleCar/CryptoClustering/README.md

 In **unsupervised** machine learning, a program looks for patterns in unlabeled data.
 Unsupervised machine learning can find patterns or trends that people aren’t explicitly looking for.
 For example, an unsupervised machine learning program could look through online sales data and identify different types of clients making purchases.

+Like any tool, it is important to be aware of the limitations and challenges it presents.
+As the data analyst is important to be aware of these, mitigate them where possible, and ensure that your deliverable has protocols for including these in your reporting:
+* Explainability: It can be very difficult to understanding exactly what the machine learning models are doing and how they make decisions.
+To mitigate this, it is important not to just accept the outcome, but instead to try and get a feeling of what are the ground rules that it came up with, as well as ensuring you have a plan to validate the output.
+* Bias and unintended outcomes: Machines are trained by humans, and human biases can be incorporated into algorithms — if biased information, or data that reflects existing inequities, is fed to a machine learning program, the program will learn to replicate it and perpetuate forms of discrimination.

 Sources:
 * https://mitsloan.mit.edu/ideas-made-to-matter/machine-learning-explained
 * https://www.ibm.com/topics/machine-learning

+## Scope of Project

+### Methodology
+Essentially, after preparing the data (normalizing a dataset using the StandardScaler module from SciKit-Learn), we will test the data using the following approachto determine the best approach for determining the predictability power of the data:
+1) Finding the best value for k (number of ideal clusters) using the elbow method, then clustering our cryptocurrency dataset with K-means using our original scaled DataFrame.
+2) Optimizing our clusters with Principal Component Analysis, and rerunning our model with K-means using the PCA data

+#### K-means & Principal Component Analysis (PCA)
+The concept of "clustering" refers to the act of grouping observations, such that observations within the same group will be similar (or related) to one another and different from (or unrelated to) observations in other groups.
+Determining this is done through the use of an algorithm.

+K-means is a centroid-based clustering algorithm that works as follows:
+*  Random initialization: place k centroids randomly.
+*  Cluster assignment: assign each observation to the closest cluster based on the distance to centroids.
+*  Centroid update: move centroids to the means of observations of the same cluster.
+*  Repeat steps 2 and 3 until convergence is reached.

+The goal of PCA is to identify the most meaningful basis to re-express data, using only the most meaningful portion (features) of the data, filtering out the noise and revealing hidden structures.

+Each works to decrease the dimensionality of large amounts of data.
+Cmbined, Principal Components Analysis (PCA) and K-means Clustering works to improve segmentation results.